Gold Is Catching a Bid on Pandemic and Inflation Fears. Are You Participating?

 In the short to medium term, it appears as if gold demand will continue to be driven by central bank policy, which should remain accommodative even as inflation fears increase.
 According to the CME Group’s FedWatch Tool, there’s a 75% probability that interest rates will stay in the 0.00% to 0.25% range a year from now, leaving plenty of time for gold to test $2,000 an ounce or more.

 Pandemic Still Tops Central Bankers’ List of Worries, with Inflation Not Too Far Behind

-Speaking of central banks, UBS released the results of its annual reserve management survey this week, which show that managers are still very much concerned with the handling of the pandemic.
+Speaking of central banks, UBS released the results of its annual reserve management survey last week, which show that managers are still very much concerned with the handling of the pandemic.

 Nearly 80% of respondents cited failure to end the pandemic as their number one concern impacting the global economy right now, with more than half of them saying they believed it would be over only after 2022.
 Here in the U.S., the rate of vaccination has slowed considerably in certain populations, allowing Canada, the United Kingdom, Italy and Germany to catch up.
 In low-income countries, meanwhile, only 1% of people have received one dose of the vaccine.

 Central bankers’ concern is not unfounded.
 IHS Markit’s chief business economist published an article last week showing there’s a strong correlation between vaccination rates and economic growth.
 The higher a country’s vax rate, the higher its PMI reading was in June; the reverse was also true.